 Many small vessels that exist today are used for recreational and outdoor activities.
 One that is commonly used for its capabilities even in extreme waters are touring kayaks.
-You may be wondering what touring kayaks are and why they are used for long-distance and multi-day trips.
+You may be wondering what are the best touring kayaks and how they are used for long-distance and multi-day trips.
 Let’s explore.
-What are touring kayaks?

 - Different paddles used with a touring kayak

 - Touring kayaks are much longer than other kayaks

 - The Many Uses Of A Touring Sea Kayak

 - Recap: The Best Touring Kayaks & How They Are Used